NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: Experiments

 \subsection{Ablation Studies}

 To validate effectiveness of different operations in our baselines, we conduct extensive ablation experiments on the NuScenes-QA test split using the CenterPoint+MCAN baseline combination.

-\paragraph{\textbf{Effects of Bounding Boxes}} Most 2D and 3D VQA models \cite{tan2019lxmert, azuma2022scanqa} fuse the visual feature with object bounding box in the object embedding stage, making it position-aware.
+\paragraph{\textbf{Effects of Bounding Boxes}} Most 2D and 3D VQA models fuse the visual feature with object bounding box in the object embedding stage, making it position-aware.
 We follow this paradigm and evaluate the impact of 3D bounding boxes in our NuScenes-QA.
 Specifically, we project the 7-dimensional box $B=[x, y, z, x_{size}, y_{size}, z_{size}, \varphi]$ obtained from the detection model onto the same dimension as the object embeddings using MLP, and concatenate the two features as the final input for the QA head.
 As shown in Table \ref{tab:box}, we are surprised to find that the performance varies significantly on different data.
 Adding box features for ground truth can increase the model's accuracy from $70.8\%$ to $84.3\%$, a significant improvement of $13.5\%$.
 However, adding the detected boxes slightly decreased performance by $0.6\%$, which is counterproductive.
-We believe that this phenomenon may be caused by two reasons.
+We speculate that this phenomenon may be caused by two reasons.
 On one hand, the current 3D detection models are still immature, and the noise in the detected boxes hurts the QA model.
 On the other hand, the point cloud represented by XYZ itself has great position expression ability, and the gain from adding box features is not significant.

-\paragraph{\textbf{BEV Feature Crop Strategy}} As described in Section \ref{sec:embed}, due to the non-parallelism between the 3D bounding boxes and the BEV coordinate axes, we cannot perform standard RoI pooling as in traditional 2D images.
-Therefore, we use dot product algorithm to determine pixels inside the rotated box for feature cropping.
+\paragraph{\textbf{BEV Feature Crop Strategy}} As mentioned earlier, due to the non-parallelism between the 3D boxes and the BEV coordinate axes, we cannot perform standard RoI pooling as in traditional 2D images.
+Therefore, we use cross product algorithm to determine pixels inside the rotated box for feature cropping.
 In addition to this method, we can also use a simpler approach, which directly uses the circumscribed rectangle of the rotated box parallel to the coordinate axes as the cropping region.
 Table \ref{tab:crop} shows the performance comparison of these two crop strategy, where the circumscribed box is slightly inferior to the rotated box.
 The reason for this is that NuScenes-QA contains many elongated objects, such as bus and truck.
-These objects occupy a small area in the BEV space, but their circumscribed rectangles have a large range.
-The large cropping regions will make the object features over smoothing, affecting the answering performance.
+These objects occupy a small area in the BEV space, but their circumscribed rectangles have a large range, making the object features over smoothing.

 \paragraph{\textbf{BEV Feature Pooling Strategy}} In terms of the feature pooling strategy for the cropped regions, we compared the classic Max Pooling and Mean Pooling operations.
 As illustrated in Table \ref{tab:pool}, Max Pooling achieved an accuracy of $58.9\%$ under the same conditions, which is $0.6\%$ lower than Mean Pooling.
 We speculate that this difference may be due to the fact that Max Pooling focuses on the texture features within the region, while Mean Pooling preserves the overall features.
 Our proposed NuScenes-QA mainly tests the model's ability of understanding the structure of objects and their spatial relationships in street views, and relatively ignores the texture of the objects.
 Thus, Mean Pooling has a slight advantage over Max Pooling.